Sumasugaalpub/AI-Image-Generator-Website-in-HTML-CSS-and-JavaScript/README.md

 3. **script.js**:
    This file handles the logic for generating AI images, managing user interactions, and toggling between dark and light themes.

-## 📺 Video Tutorial

-If you prefer learning through videos, watch the accompanying **YouTube tutorial**, where I walk through each part of the code with detailed explanations.
-This can help you understand the logic behind the website and make building your own easier.

 ## 🎯 Goal of the Project